top of page

 Your Health

-A partner’s health is as important as a pregnant individual’s own health.
+A partner’s health is as important as the pregnant individual’s own health.
 Don’t forget to take care of yourself!
 It’s important to prioritize your health while supporting your pregnant partner.
 You may not have the growing belly, but you do need take care of yourself.
 Below are wellness ideas for your incredible journey to parenthood.

 Supportive Friend